After completing basic level of narration in previous four articles, here we are to learn the advanced level rules to change the narration.

 Indirect – The teacher told me that I obtained good marks because I worked hard.

-Sometimes the reporting verb is in the middle of tow clauses.
+Sometimes the reporting verb is in between tow clauses.
 As –

 Direct – “I am tired,” father said “So I want to sleep now.”